Root-Brook stand lifts England before weather intervenes in final Ashes test

 Brook, who had given fans a few reminders of his sometimes rash shot-choices, was 78 not out and Root unbeaten on 72 when they were called off for light.

-Stokes earlier won the toss and elected to bat first with both teams deciding, after a week of debate, against bringing in a specialist spinner.
+Stokes earlier won the toss and elected to bat first with both teams deciding, after a week of debate, against bringing in a specialist spinner at a ground once considered Australia's most spin-friendly Ashes venue.

+"It's history, it's a long time ago," said Australia assistant coach Daniel Vettori.

+"I think you've seen over the last three years has been diminishing results for spin bowlers here, which is obviously not something that we'd like, but it's the nature of the surface."

 At first, the day followed the script of much of the rest of the series with Ben Duckett making a decent start with 27 off 24 balls before edging a Mitchell Starc outswinger behind to give the left-arm quick his 27th wicket of the series.